anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     as an RA.
 So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to authorization points outside the registrar, such as a PKI RA in the backend.
-    What the registrar can do is to authenticate and pre-authorize the pledge and to indicate this to the PKI RA by signing the forwarded certificate request with its private key and a related certificate that has the id-kp-cmcRA extended key usage attribute.
+    What the registrar must do is to authenticate and pre-authorize the pledge and to indicate this to the PKI RA by signing the forwarded certificate request with its private key and a related certificate that has the id-kp-cmcRA extended key usage attribute.